$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Alexander and -type invariants

 \subsubsection{Universal Coefficients Theorem}

-By the Universal Coefficients Theorem, for any filed $\K$.
+By the Universal Coefficients Theorem, for any field coefficient $\K$.
 Moreover, if $\cha(\K)=p>0$ and the inequality is strict, then either $H_i(X,\Z)$ or $H_{i-1}(X,\Z)$ has non-trivial $p$-torsion.
 On the other hand, if $H_i(X,\Z) $ has non-trivial $p$-torsion, then

 \bp Let $X$ be a connected finite CW-complex with a fixed group epimorphism $\nu\colon \pi_{1}(X)\twoheadrightarrow\mathbb{Z}$.
 Then we have $\alpha_i(X^\nu,\C)\leq \alpha_i(X^\nu,\bar{\mathbb{F}}_p)$.
 Moreover, if $\alpha_i(X^\nu,\C)<\alpha_i(X^\nu,\bar{\mathbb{F}}_p)$, then we have the following \begin{itemize} \item[(1)] For $N$ large enough either $H_i(X^{\nu,N},\Z)$ or $H_{i-1}(X^{\nu,N},\Z)$ has non-trivial $p$-torsion. \item[(2)] $ \Delta_i(X^\nu)=0 $ or $ \Delta_{i-1}(X^\nu)=0 $ in $\p[t,t^{-1}]$, hence $\M_i(X^\nu)>0$ or $\M_{i-1}(X^\nu)>0$, respectively. \end{itemize} \ep \begin{proof} (1) Set $\epsilon=|\alpha_i(X,\C)-\alpha_i(X,\bar{\mathbb{F}}_p)|/2$.
 For $N$ large enough, we have